philchute/tfpugsdotcom/Content/AdminGuide.md

 ## Bot Server

-Bot are now ran by systemd services.
+Bots are now ran by systemd services.

 Process to move a bot to systemd:
 1. Stop the current process running in tmux.